FergalCG/2211-FSA-RM-BCP-MO-A/README.md

 # 2211-FSA-RM-BCP-MO-A

 Hello!
 This is where Betsy and Fergal will put all the material for BCP.
-If any of the links don't work don't hesitate to slack one of us to let us know.
+If any of the links don't work let us know and we'll fix it.

 [![Run on Repl.it](https://repl.it/badge/github/FergalCG/2211-FSA-RM-BCP-MO-A)](https://repl.it/github/FergalCG/2211-FSA-RM-BCP-MO-A)